Wally Amos, 88, of cookie fame, died at home in Hawaii. He lost Famous Amos but found other success

 He later dropped out of high school to join the Air Force before working as a mailroom clerk at the William Morris Agency, where he became a talent agent, working with The Supremes, Simon & Garfunkel and Marvin Gaye before borrowing $25,000 to launch his cookie business.

-He was the first Black agent in the business, his son, Shawn Amos, said.
+He was the first Black agent in the business, Shawn Amos, said.

-“Our dad taught us the value of hard work, believing in ourselves, and chasing our dreams,” his children's statement said.
-“We also know he would love it if you had a chocolate chip cookie today.”
+Shawn and Sarah said that after becoming parents themselves, they realized how meaningful the chocolate chip cookie is to their family.

+“The first time we made cookies with our kids, it sort of sunk in, this is actually a family thing,” Shawn said.
+"It’s a gift he gave us.
+It’s part of our heritage.”